New staff publications

-The Centre for Contemporary Chinese Studies is pleased to host two Asia Scholars: Professor Yao Yang (Peking University) and Emeritus Professor Martin K. Whyte (Harvard University).
-Yao Yang will return to the Centre from mid July to August 2017 after short visit in 2015 and 2016, strengthening the collaboration between the Centre and Peking University's National School of Development on China's economic transition and development.
+The Centre for Contemporary Chinese Studies is pleased to host two Asia Scholars: Professor Yao Yang (Peking University) and Professor Martin K. Whyte (Harvard University).
+Yao Yang will return to the Centre from mid July to August 2017 after short visits in 2015 and 2016, strengthening the collaboration between the Centre and Peking University's National School of Development on China's economic transition and development.
 Martin Whyte will join the Centre (and the School of Social and Political Sciences) for three months in 2017 (February to May), 2018 and 2019 contributing to teaching and collaborative research on the sociology of contemporary China.

 The Centre for Contemporary Chinese Studies (CCCS) welcomes applications from students to study for a PhD in Chinese Studies by research.